 Reasons to use the Trace API:

 - You have your own custom distributed tracing tool and want to see that data in New Relic without changing your instrumentation.

 - You want to report distributed tracing data to New Relic without the use of our installed solutions.

-- You use Zipkin and want to see that data in New Relic without changing your instrumentation.
+- You use Zipkin and want to see that trace data in New Relic without changing your instrumentation.

-Want to understand how trace data fits in with other New Relic data?
+Want to understand how trace data relates to other New Relic data?
 Read about our data types.